 The fourth and final Nuclear Security Summit took place from 31 March-1 April 2016 in Washington DC, US.
 The 2016 summit was attended by 52 states and four international organisations (the same group as in 2012 and 2014, excluding Russia).
 Preceding the summit, Obama gave one of the most significant foreign policy speeches of his presidency, during which he raised the topic of nuclear security.
-In an address made in June 2013 at the Brandenburg Gate in Berlin, Obama said that hosting a Nuclear Security Summit in 2016 would see the US 'continue our efforts to secure nuclear materials around the world'.
-He also reiterated his commitment to 'pursuing the security of a world without nuclear weapons'.
+In an address made in June 2013 at the Brandenburg Gate in Berlin, Obama said that hosting a Nuclear Security Summit in 2016 would see the US "continue our efforts to secure nuclear materials around the world."
+He also reiterated his commitment to "pursuing the security of a world without nuclear weapons."

 While not officially announced at the 2014 summit, it was already widely anticipated that the 2016 summit would be the last of the NSS series.
 As the 2016 summit approached, invited parties became aware that the culmination of a six-year process placed even greater weight on national and multilateral commitments.
 Indeed, as articulated by the US government, the event was a 'transition summit' to ensure a legacy for the NSS process.
-A key objective was to ensure 'the nuclear security architecture and the important achievements of the Summit process are maintained and sustained'.46 Among other areas of focus, the NSS objectives would need to be integrated into the broader work of international organisations, especially the IAEA.
+A key objective was to ensure 'the nuclear security architecture and the important achievements of the Summit process are maintained and sustained'.
+Among other areas of focus, the NSS objectives would need to be integrated into the broader work of international organisations, especially the IAEA.

 Being the last summit, the 2016 Communiqué placed emphasis on maintaining global political commitment to nuclear security.
 It also focused on building capacity in international organisations responsible for nuclear security and on strengthening the international architecture.
 Notably, radiological terrorism - not just nuclear terrorism - was explicitly referenced in the 2016 Communiqué.
-Its opening statement read, 'the threat of nuclear and radiological terrorism remains one of the greatest challenges to international security, and the threat is constantly evolving'.
-47 By comparison, not one of the official 2010 summit documents referred to radiological terrorism or even radiological source security.
+Its opening statement read, 'the threat of nuclear and radiological terrorism remains one of the greatest challenges to international security, and the threat is constantly evolving.'46

 Despite being the last Communiqué of the summit series, the 2016 version was in fact the shortest of the four Communiqué texts.
-It also took a broad, high-level approach rather than focusing on specific topics - meaning that some of the key issues of previous Communiqués were not covered.
+It also took a broad, highlevel approach rather than focusing on specific topics - meaning that some of the key issues of previous Communiqués were not covered.

 For instance, the 2016 Communiqué did not make mention of security culture, nuclear forensics, information security, illicit trafficking, transport security, or the relationship between safety and security.